-4. The certified copy of the priority documents would NOT be required for a PCT application.
+4. The certified copy of the priority documents (NOT be required for a PCT National Phase Patent in India).

-Additional Information about PCT National Phase in India
+Additional Information about PCT National Phase Patent in India

 PCT stands for the Patent Co-operation Treaty.
 The PCT system facilitates filing of patent applications under a single application and provides for simplified procedure for the search and examination of such applications.
 This allows a resident or national of a PCT member state to obtain the effect of patent filings in any or all of the PCT countries and to defer the bulk of filing costs usually due on filing.
 Since December 7, 1998, it is possible to designate India in PCT applications and to elect India in the demand for preliminary examination.

 If India is a designated country in the PCT application and is also elected in the demand for preliminary examination filed within 19 months of the priority date, then the deadline for entry into the National Phase in India is 31 months from the Priority Date.
 If the applicant does not so elect India in the demand for preliminary examination, then the deadline for entry into the National Phase in India is 21 months from the Priority Date.
 Therefore, all applicants who have designated India in their PCT application filed on or after December 7, 1998, will be able to file PCT National Phase applications in India.

 The procedure under the PCT has great advantages for you as an applicant, for the patent Offices and for the general public:

 you have up to 18 months more than if you had not used the PCT to reflect on the desirability of seeking protection in foreign countries, to appoint local patent agents in each foreign country, to prepare the necessary translations and to pay the national fees;

 you can rest assured that, if your international application is in the form prescribed by the PCT, it cannot be rejected on formal grounds by any PCT Contracting State patent Office during the national phase of the processing of the application;